Moolack Beach rockhounding for Oregon agate and jasper

 You May Also Like

-Moolack Beach Directions & Contacts
+Moolack Beach Directions

 There are multiple access points to Moolack Beach.
 You can access the beach from Beverly Beach State Park or use a few parking areas along the highway.

-The northernmost access with a small parking area is an easy and safe 0.1-mile hike to the beach at Wade Creek.
+The northernmost access, with a small parking area, is an easy and safe 0.1-mile hike to the beach at Wade Creek.

 The southernmost Oregon State beach access 55, with two short trails, is steep and slippery during wet weather.
 It could be hazardous for unprepared visitors.